 Even if getting in the water isn’t your thing, the tour is still worth doing.
 Watching the tuna from the viewing platform is great.
 You also get to meet some very friendly sharks!

 Read More : Our Review of the Tuna Swim Experience

 5. Kaiki Walk

 When you find yourself on a small island there is a natural urge to walk around it.
 On Granite Island there is a 3 kilometre trail that allows you to do just that.
 The Kaiki Walk starts right in front of you as you come off the causeway.

 The start of the walk has lovely views back to Victor Harbor.
 As you make your way around to the exposed southern side of the island it become obvious how it got its name.
-There are spectacular granite outcrops around the island.
+There are some spectacular granite outcrops.

 In places the granite is coated in orange lichen which, on a sunny day, looks iridescent against a blue sky and deep blue water.
 Further around, the boulders have weathered into sculptured shapes.
 Look out for Umbrella Rock.
 It’s a hollowed out boulder where visitors to the island used to take shelter from the rain.

 As you make your way around the Kaiki Walk it is hard to miss the many sculptures placed along the path.
 What you are seeing is the Sculpture Encounters exhibition.
 This is a permanent display of pieces done by local and international artists.